Browsing Tag

 Juneberry, Sugarplum, Shadblow, Saskatoon…there are many names around the U.S. and Canada for what we know in Illinois as the Serviceberry tree.
 We planted ours to beautify the landscape 24 years ago and were delighted to learn that the pretty red berries are edible, with a flavor profile similar to blueberries (but more redberry-ish) and even higher in protein, dietary fiber, calcium, magnesium & manganese.
 No wonder Native Americans used them to make pemmican!

 This year, I used the berries in combination with raspberries, blackberries and blueberries to make this fabulous summer berry pie.
 You can alter the berry-to-berry ratio, just be sure to use fewer blueberries than the other types of berry, and you will still need about 7 cups of fruit which should mound up nicely in your 9-inch, deep-dish pie plate.
-While American farms don’t grow serviceberries for sale, my foodie friends let me know that they are available frozen here, from Canada: Saskatoon or Juneberries Continue Reading…
+While American farms don’t grow serviceberries for sale, they are available frozen from Canada.
+To make a pie with just serviceberries, here is that recipe.

 Italian